AhmedDesoky14/Momento-Chat/README.md

 - Images are displayed only for a certain duration before being deleted permanently, enhancing privacy.

 ### 5. User-Friendly GUI
-- Intuitive interface designed with Qt, providing a sleek and modern look.
+- Intuitive interface designed with Qt Widgets, providing a sleek and modern look.
 - Easy to navigate, even for non-technical users.

 ### 6. Multi-User Support